amolsood/notes/AWS/SAA-C02/S3/Highlights.md

   - Objects that are stored in the S3 Glacier storage class can only be transitioned to the S3 Glacier Deep Archive storage class.
   - The transition of objects to the S3 Glacier Deep Archive storage class can go only one way.
   - The objects that are stored in the S3 Glacier and S3 Glacier Deep Archive storage classes are visible and available only through Amazon S3.
 They are not available through the separate Amazon S3 Glacier service.
+  - Lifecycle configuration enables you to specify the lifecycle management of objects in a bucket.
+The configuration is a set of one or more rules, where each rule defines an action for Amazon S3 to apply to a group of objects.
+These actions can be classified as follows:
+    - Transition actions - In which you define when objects transition to another storage class.
+    - Expiration actions – In which you specify when the objects expire.
+Then Amazon S3 deletes the expired objects on your behalf.

 ### Object Lock